LobaDK/QuantumKat_discordbot/README.md

 'Entanglement' contains bot-owner only commands, for management of the bot's features.
 'Activity' is anything that requires or uses a loop, and also limited to the bot owner.
 'Tunnel' is background code for handling exceptions, or listening to specific actions.
-'Control' is anything used to control either the bot, or manage the users in the server.
+'Control' is anything used to control either the bot, or manage the users in the server, and is a mix of bot-owner, server-owner and admin/mod-limited commands.

 # Features

 ## Standard commands
 ### Random meme/shitpost and opossums
 No, the last part is not a joke.
-The bot features a command (?ar) which returns a random file from my shitpost subdomain https://aaaa.lobadk.com, as well as a command that returns random images and videos of opossums from https://possum.lobadk.com.
+The bot features a command (?ar) which returns a random file from my shitpost subdomain https://aaaa.lobadk.com, as well as ?or which returns random images and videos of opossums from https://possum.lobadk.com.

 Also features the ?a, ?aaaasearch and ?aaaarandomsearch commands for appending filenames to the shitpost URL for faster linking, searching for a filename and getting the results, and searching for a filename and getting a random result returned, respectively.